nrwl/workshop-nx-labs/rxjs/lab-1.md

 #### Restarting the App Server

-Sometimes a change to TypeScript interfaces <u>will not get picked up</u> by the watch.
+Sometimes a change to TypeScript interfaces or adding new `*.ts` files <u>will not get picked up</u> by the watch processes.
 In such cases, you may need to stop/restart these... if you feel your code is correct but you are getting an error.

 <br/>